PsyJim/AURORA/README.md

 ## Introduction

 ### What is DCViewer?
-DCViewer, is a graphical interface to display data cubes from distinct astronomical data, as; MaNGa, MUSE and CALIFA.
+DCViewer, is a graphical interface to display data cubes from distinct IFS (Integral Field Spectroscopy) telescopes as; MaNGa, MUSE and CALIFA.